 [ext in brackets and boldface is to be deleted.]
+Text that is double-underlined is to be added.

 These Amended Articles as filed with the PA Department of State will not be marked to show the changes made.

 Section 9.4.
 Nasdaq Transactions.
 Nothing in this Article IX shall preclude the settlement of any transaction entered into through the facilities of Nasdaq or any other national securities exchange or automated inter-dealer quotation system.
 The fact that the settlement of any transaction occurs shall not negate the effect of any other provision of this Article IX and any transferee in such a transaction shall be subject to all of the provisions and limitations set forth in this Article IX.